eborrallo/app-services-ts/README.md

  TODO
 ***
 ## Notifier Service
-The main porpouse of this service is to notify the users or other services when something happens, it can send emails, sms, push notifications, etc. It is listening with a rabbitMq queue and also has one endpoint to test it.
+The Notifier Service notifies users or other services of relevant events through various channels.
+It listens to a RabbitMQ queue and includes worker processes for sending notifications.

-We have not endpoints for this , instead we have some worker process to listen the queue and send the notifications.:
+No direct REST API endpoints are available.
+Instead, worker processes listen to the queue for sending notifications.

 Run:
 ```bash